 Proprietary Licenses

 An AI proprietary license is a software license where the user is licensed to use the AI model with limited rights.
 Specifically to conditions set by the owner or developer of the software.
 Proprietary licenses are more restrictive than open-source licenses.
-Users can obtain only limited rights with respect to the modification and distribution of the software.
+Users can obtain only limited rights concerning the modification and distribution of the software.

 This type of license typically imposes terms and conditions that users must agree to before applying the tools of artificial intelligence, which may contain restrictions on modification, distribution, and commercial use.